 “I like… driiiink.”
 She mimed glug-glugging a bottle.

 “I like… smoooooke.”
 She mimed puffing on a joint.

 “And I like… you.”

 I practically skipped from my house to the date rendezvous point.
 When I got there, I saw her talking to a dude on a motorbike.
-She informed me that this was her brother and that he gave her a ride from her house, which was pretty far from the city.
-I stuck out my hand, in the international gesture for “Thanks bro, nice to meet you,” and he just mean-mugged me.
+She informed me that this was her brother, and that he gave her a ride from her house, which was pretty far from the city.
+I stuck out my hand, in the international gesture of “Thanks bro, nice to meet you,” and he just mean-mugged me.
 Apparently he was not too keen on the tall white boy with the mustache and checkered pants having a night with lil’ sis.
-(Note: my appearance was so unique to the city that cab drivers would remember me, usually indicating this by twisting the gossamer ends of their imaginary moustache, and take me home without my having to remind them how.)
-I just kinda waved to Bro Man and thanked him, making sure he could understand me.
+(Note: my appearance was so unique to the city that cab drivers would remember me, usually indicating this by twisting the gossamer ends of their imaginary moustache, and take me home without me having to remind them how.)
+I just kinda waved to bro-man and thanked him, making sure he could understand me.
 Waitress and I hopped into a cab and sped over to a lovely little coffee shop.

 Leaning on his motorbike at the entrance of the coffee shop, and sporting the same grim face, was none other than big bro.
 He followed us in and sat down at the table directly across from me.
 He ordered a pack of smokes and began plowing through them.
 I attempted to make small talk with the waitress without catching any of his hate-gaze.
 That was impossible.
 She sidled up, put her arms around me, and I swear I could feel big bro's lazer stares.
 She tried to kiss me, I pull back.
 She tried again, and I couldn’t take it anymore.